flow123d/flow123d/doc/design/field_evaluate.md

     // Possible update of the base function values. presssure_field_fe.fe_values.update(cell);
 ```
+Two major algorithms are in use:
+- FieldFE - evaluates base func values in all quadrature points (done once per assembly),  dot product with DOFs, optionaly multiplied by the Mapping matrix (important optimization for vector fields and derivatives, must have support in FEValues)
+- FieldFormula - evaluates all elements in the patch (same region), in all point from single continuous block od quad points

 ### 5.3 Cache read
 ```
     // Bulk integral, no sides, no permutations.